-You receive numerous association services (see the Who We Are page for a full description) along with your personal copy of the GLA newsletter Alligator & Inspiration (published February, June and October).
+You receive numerous association services (see the Who We Are page for a full description) along with your personal copy of the GLA newsletter Alligator & Inspiration (published three times a year).

 Water Level.
 To operate and maintain the Crystal River dam that controls the water level in Glen Lake, Fisher Lake and the the Crystal River.

 Water Clarity.
-To check the clarity of Glen Lake with regular Secchi Disc readings.
+To check the clarity of Glen Lake with regular Secchi Disk readings.

 Invasive Species Prevention.
 To operate programs that help to protect Glen Lake from infestation by Eurasian water milfoil and other exotic invasive organisms.